tinygwen/TinyGwens-Garden/content/index.md

 >[!important]- Please install [[⚗️ Customization#Browser Extensions|uBlock Origin]], regardless of if you use any resources listed here.
 >uBO is more than just an adblocker.
 It's a tracker blocker, malware blocker, phisher blocker.
 It often makes sites faster and absolutely keeps you safer.
 ABP is not good enough, and is shady.
 Use uBO.
->> [!info]- uBO will break on chromium based browsers soon.  **[Youtube video with more info](https://youtu.be/nmO5dvn8jN0)** | Try firefox or brave [[🖥️ Hardware and Software#Web Browsers | click to jump]].**
+>> [!info]- uBO will break on chromium based browsers soon.
 >> This is due to google's push for manifest v3 and its seemingly targeted approach to crippling adblock.
 If you want to use uBO, userscripts, and other extensions which rely on how manifest v2 handles extensions, please switch to firefox and harden it.
-Alternatively, brave has support for uBO and a few select other manifest v2 extensions built in.
+Alternatively, brave has support for uBO and a few select other manifest v2 extensions built in. jump to uBlock Origin above to read more.
 ## Notice any issues, have any suggestions?
 Please post a comment over in [[💬 Discussion]] if you have any questions, comments, concerns, or suggestions about the site!
 My discord is also listed on that page if you need to contact me in private.